dgis/emu48android/app/src/main/assets/ReadMe.txt

 CHANGES

+Version 1.6 (2019-07-15)

+- Add option to prevent the pinch zoom.
+- Prevent the white bottom bar when both options "Hide the status/navigations bar" and "Hide the menu button" are set (Github Fix: #9).
+- Prevent the BACK/ESCAPE key to end the application only from a hardware keyboard (Github Fix: #10).

 Version 1.5 (2019-07-11)

 - Add the Ir printer simulator based on the Christoph Giesselink's HP82240B Printer Simulator for Windows.